offbynull/learn/Bioinformatics/input/input.md

 AT --> TT --> TG --> GG
 ```

-Now, imagine that the sequencer captured that same part of the genome again, but this time the read_SEQ contains a sequencing error.
+Now, imagine that the sequencer captures that same part of the genome again, but this time the read_SEQ contains a sequencing error.
 Depending on where the incorrect nucleotide is, one of the 3 structures will get introduced into the graph:

  * ATTGG vs A**C**TGG (within first 2 elements)